-AZA unites traditional Tamazight (Berber) music, indigenous to the Atlas Mountains of Morocco, with the global influences of its diverse members.
-Evocative of Saharan-African blues, yet with an original style that truly defies categorization, AZA’s stirring performances feature deep, danceable rhythms, intricate string melodies, and soaring, soulful vocals.
+AZA unites traditional Tamazight (incorrectly labeled "Berber") music, indigenous to North Africa, with the global influences of its diverse members.
+With elements of indigenous Moroccan musical styles, including Ahwash, Rwais, and Gnawa - among others - AZA’s stirring performances feature deep, danceable rhythms, intricate melodies, and soaring, soulful vocals.
 Visually dynamic and engaging performers, AZA has been inspiring international audiences for more than 20 years.

-Founding members Fattah Abbou and Mohamed Aoualou are Berbers native to the High Atlas mountain region of Morocco, where they played and studied music for over twenty-five years, and are recognized as master musicians.
-They formed the sextet AZA in Santa Cruz, California, after moving to the United States eight years ago.
-The unique exchange between the High Atlas and Californian musicians has proved potent; AZA has produced two albums of original compositions, and performed at music festivals, clubs, and universities around the United States and abroad in Ireland, Canada, and Morocco.
+Founding members Fattah Abbou and Mohamed Aoualou are Imazighen native to Morocco, where they played and studied music for over thirty-five years, and are recognized as master musicians.
+They formed AZA in Santa Cruz, California, after moving to the United States over twenty years ago.
+The unique exchange between Morocco and Californian musicians has proved potent; AZA has produced four albums of original compositions, and performed at music festivals, clubs, and universities around the United States and abroad.

 AZA’s endeavors are not limited to music.
-The Imazighen (incorrectly labeled "Berber"), are the indigenous people of North Africa whose recorded history dates back to 3300 years ago.
-Fattah and Mohamed have always been part of the Amazigh movement and struggle to revive a culture that has been marginalized for centuries.
+The Imazighen, are the indigenous people of North Africa whose recorded history dates back to 3300 years ago.
+Fattah and Mohamed have always been part of the Amazigh movement and effort to revive a culture that has been marginalized for centuries.
 Through music and cultural events, AZA continues to inspire awareness in people of all ages about the Amazigh culture, that it may be recognized and appreciated among the indigenous cultures of the world.